-The M3 Pro Max goes for $220 but you can use our link to get a sweetened deal and save up to $51.
-Get it here at $169.
+The M3 Pro goes for $199 but you can use our link to get a sweetened deal and save up to $80.
+Get it here at $119.

 One thing to keep in mind is that you’ll get a 1-year warranty if you buy the M3 Pro Max.
 Ekrin B37 will get you a lifetime one.

-It has an LED screen that shows battery level, speed, and massage timer.
-It’s slightly louder than B37, with up to 70dB but this is still a reasonable result for such a powerful motor.
+It has LED indicators that show battery level and speed (in frequencies).
+It’s louder than B37, with up to 70dB but this is still a reasonable result for such a device that cheap.

 Ekrin B37 Review – Final Thoughts